MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Changing-Computer-State.md

 ---
 description: This example shows how you can use external commands from PowerShell to manage the configuration of a computer. ms.date: 12/08/2022
-title: Changing Computer State
+title: Changing computer state
 ---
-# Changing Computer State
+# Changing computer state

 > This sample only applies to Windows platforms.